mindset-dojo/mindset-dojo.github.io/_insights/2025-09-08-not-knowing.md

 There’s always room for improvement, but I truly believe we’re off to a great start.
 For me, the Dojo isn’t just a community — it’s a guide, a mirror, and a shared journey.

-If you’re looking for a place to grow, to connect, and to strengthen your ability to lead meaningful conversations, I invite you to join us
+If you’re looking for a place to grow, to connect, and to strengthen your ability to lead meaningful conversations, I invite you to join us.